gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 # UAVX General Control Scheme #

 These are short notes on the overall control schemes used by UAVX.
 The emphasis is on keeping it simple.
-Various incarnations have been flying for around a decade.
+Various incarnations of UAVX have been flying for around a decade.

 ## RC Input ##